Second law of thermodynamics in closed quantum many-body systems: Setup

 Note that $\ell$ and $\aLocal$ are independent of $L$ in this definition.
 In particular, for any proper sequence $(A_{L})_{L\in\mathbb{N}}$, the operator norm~$\|\bullet\|$ of $A_{L}$ satisfies $\| A_{L}\|\le |\mathcal{S}_{L}|\times\|\aLocal\|=O(L^d)$, which indicates the extensive property of such a sequence.
 Since we will only consider proper sequences when discussing additive observables, we often omit the term ``proper sequences'' hereafter.

-Let us clarify the meaning of $\mathcal{A}$, which considers \emph{all} (proper sequences of) additive observables.
-Here, ``\emph{all}'' refers to the following arbitrarinesses of their choices: \begin{enumerate}[label={(\roman*)},ref={\roman*}] \item $\ell$ is an arbitrary positive integer, $\ell\in\mathbb{N}$; \item $\aLocal$ is an arbitrary $\ell$-local observable on $\Cell$~\footnote{Because a translation of $\aLocal$ causes no change in $A_{\mathcal{S}_L}(\aLocal)$, we can restrict the support of $\aLocal$ to $\Cell$ without loss of generality.}; \item $(\mathcal{S}_{L})_{L\in\mathbb{N}}$ is any proper sequence of macroscopic subsystems. \end{enumerate} Note that, for each $\ell$, the number of independent additive observables $(A_L)_{L\in\mathbb{N}}$ is bounded from above by the total number of choices~(\ref{enum:choice_a}) and (\ref{enum:choice_S}), $D^{2\ell^d}\times 2^{K^d}$ (recall that $D$ is the dimension of the local Hilbert space), which increases with $\ell$ but is independent of $L$.
+Let us clarify the meaning of $\mathcal{A}$, i.e., the set of \emph{all} (proper sequences of) additive observables.
+Here, ``\emph{all}'' refers to the following arbitrarinesses of their choices: \begin{enumerate}[label={(\roman*)},ref={\roman*}] \item $\ell$ is an arbitrary positive integer, $\ell\in\mathbb{N}$; \item $\aLocal$ is an arbitrary $\ell$-local observable on $\Cell$~\footnote{Because a translation of $\aLocal$ causes no change in $A_{\mathcal{S}_L}(\aLocal)$, we can restrict the support of $\aLocal$ to $\Cell$ without loss of generality.}; \item $(\mathcal{S}_{L})_{L\in\mathbb{N}}$ is any proper sequence of macroscopic subsystems. \end{enumerate} Note that, since arbitrariness~(\ref{enum:choice_ell}) states that $\ell$ can be taken arbitrarily large, $\mathcal{A}$ is an infinite set.
+However, for each $\ell$, the number of independent additive observables $(A_L)_{L\in\mathbb{N}}$ is bounded from above by the total number of choices~(\ref{enum:choice_a}) and (\ref{enum:choice_S}), $D^{2\ell^d}\times 2^{K^d}$ (recall that $D$ is the dimension of the local Hilbert space), which increases with $\ell$ but is independent of $L$.
+This means that $\mathcal{A}$ is much narrower than the set of sequences of arbitrary observables, as the number of independent observables on $\Lambda_L$ grows as $D^{2L^d}$ with respect to $L$.